one day in cartagena

 It feels romantic and whimsical, and utterly charming.

-Instead, here is a guide on how to see the best of Cartagena in 24 hours; where to sleep, what to eat, where to grab a sunset drink, what to do and where to find the best coffee in the whole city!
+So, to help you make the most of your day in the city, we've created this guide on how to see the best of Cartagena in 24 hours; where to sleep, what to eat, where to grab a sunset drink, what to do and where to find the best coffee in the whole city!
 This guide will show you how you can experience all the highlights of this pretty little city in a short period of time!

 the best things to do in cartagena